ivangfr/spring-cloud-stream-solace-pubsub/README.md

   - **consumer-service-1**

     - It subscribes to all news from `Brazil`;
-    - Open a new terminal and navigate to `spring-cloud-stream-solace-pubsub` root folder;
+    - Open a new terminal and navigate to the `spring-cloud-stream-solace-pubsub` root folder;
     - Run the commands below to start the application:
       ```
       export NEWS_SUBSCRIPTION="ps/news/*/BR/>"